transdigiware/blockchain/howto/ibp-console-create-app.md

 {: tab-group="IAM-simple2"}
 {: class="simple-tab-table"}

 Java and Node runtime versions are determined by {{site.data.keyword.blockchainfull_notm}} Platform peer Fabric image and cannot be changed.
-Be aware that these runtimes are different from the default Hyperledger Fabric runtimes.
+These runtimes are different from the default Hyperledger Fabric runtimes.
 {: note}

 For more details on smart contract-API compatibility, see: